EVerest/everest-core/doc/v2/ocpp_201_device_model_initialization.md

 Note: OCPP requires EVSE and Connector numbering starting from 1 counting upwards.

 Note: There should be no duplicate components or variables in the component config files.

+## Required variables

+There are some required Variables, which can be found in the OCPP spec.
+Some `Variables` are only required if the `Component` is `Available`, for example `Reservation` and `Smart Charging`.
+There are  some Components that are always required because that is how libocpp works: `AlignedDataCtrlr` and `SampledDataCtrlr`.
+When libocpp is started and initialized, all required Variables will be checked and an DeviceModelError is thrown if one of the required Variables is not there.

+This also implies, that if you write code that needs a required `Variable`, when trying to get that variable with `DeviceModel::get_value(...)`, you should first check if the Component that Variable belongs to is `Available`.